 Naughton, John.
 2010.
 ‘Everything You Need to Know about the Internet | Technology | The Observer’.

 Naughton, John.
 2015.
-‘Why We Are Resigned to Giving Our Data to Corporate Spies | Opinion | The Guardian’.
-Retrieved (https://www.theguardian.com/commentisfree/2015/jun/28/why-we-give-our-data-to-corporate-spies-surveillance).
+‘Why We Are Resigned to Giving Our Data to Corporate Spies | Opinion | The Guardian’. https://www.theguardian.com/commentisfree/2015/jun/28/why-we-give-our-data-to-corporate-spies-surveillance.

 Nick Couldry.
 2016.
 ‘The Price of Connection: “Surveillance Capitalism”’.
-The Conversation.
+The Conversation. https://theconversation.com/the-price-of-connection-surveillance-capitalism-64124.

 Nooney, Laine, and Laura Portwood-Stacer.
 2014.
 ‘One Does Not Simply: An Introduction to the Special Issue on Internet Memes’.
-Journal of Visual Culture 13(3):248–52. doi: 10.1177/1470412914551351.
+Journal of Visual Culture 13(3):248–52. doi:10.1177/1470412914551351.

 Obar, Jonathan A., and Steve Wildman.
 2015.
 ‘Social Media Definition and the Governance Challenge: An Introduction to the Special Issue’.
-Telecommunications Policy 39(9):745–50. doi: 10.1016/j.telpol.2015.07.014.
+Telecommunications Policy 39(9):745–50. doi:10.1016/j.telpol.2015.07.014.

 Paasonen, Susanna.
 2016.
 ‘Fickle Focus: Distraction, Affect and the Production of Value in Social Media’.
-First Monday 21(10).
+First Monday 21(10). http://firstmonday.org/ojs/index.php/fm/article/view/6949/5629.

 Papacharissi, Zizi.
 2011.
 A Networked Self: Identity, Community and Culture on Social Network Sites.
 New York: Routledge.

 Paul, Anderson.
 2007.
 ‘What Is Web 2.0?
-Ideas, Technologies and Implications for Education’.
-Retrieved (http://gator.ndm.edu/~kyoon/Web%202.0/tsw0701b.pdf).
+Ideas, Technologies and Implications for Education’. http://gator.ndm.edu/~kyoon/Web%202.0/tsw0701b.pdf.

 Provencher Langlois, Marion. n.d.
 ‘Making Sense of “Memes”: Where They Came From and Why We Keep Clicking Them’.
-Inquiries Journal 6(03).
+Inquiries Journal 6(03). http://www.inquiriesjournal.com/articles/879/making-sense-of-memes-where-they-came-from-and-why-we-keep-clicking-them.

 Przybylski, Andy, and Amy Orben.
 2018.
 ‘Why It’s Too Soon to Classify Gaming Addiction as a Mental Disorder’.
-Retrieved (https://www.theguardian.com/science/head-quarters/2018/feb/14/gaming-addiction-as-a-mental-disorder-its-premature-to-pathologise-players).
+The Guardian. https://www.theguardian.com/science/head-quarters/2018/feb/14/gaming-addiction-as-a-mental-disorder-its-premature-to-pathologise-players.

 Read, Jason.
 2014.
 ‘Distracted by Attention’.
-Retrieved (https://thenewinquiry.com/distracted-by-attention/).
+The New Inquiry. https://thenewinquiry.com/distracted-by-attention/.

 o’Reily, Tim.
 2005.
-‘What Is Web 2.0 - O’Reilly Media’.
-Retrieved (http://www.oreilly.com/pub/a//web2/archive/what-is-web-20.html).
+‘What Is Web 2.0 - O’Reilly Media’. http://www.oreilly.com/pub/a//web2/archive/what-is-web-20.html.

 Rettberg, Jill Walker.
 2009. ‘“Freshly Generated for You, and Barack Obama”’.
-European Journal of Communication 24(4):451–66. doi: 10.1177/0267323109345715.
+European Journal of Communication 24(4):451–66. doi:10.1177/0267323109345715.

 Rheingold, Howard.
 2000.
 The Virtual Community: Homesteading on the Electronic Frontier.
 Rev. ed.
 Cambridge, Mass: MIT Press.

 Rodley, Chris.
 2016.
 ‘When Memes Go to War: Viral Propaganda in the 2014 Gaza-Israel Conflict’.
-The Fibreculture Journal (Issue 27: Networked War/Conflict).
+The Fibreculture Journal (Issue 27: Networked War/Conflict). http://twentyseven.fibreculturejournal.org/2016/03/18/fcj-200-when-memes-go-to-war-viral-propaganda-in-the-2014-gaza-israel-conflict/.

 Scacco, Joshua M., and Ashley Muddiman.
 2016.
 ‘Investigating the Influence of “Clickbait” News Headlines’.

 Schmidt, Eric.
 2010.
 ‘Every 2 Days We Create As Much Information As We Did Up To 2003’.
-Retrieved (https://techcrunch.com/2010/08/04/schmidt-data/).
+Techcrumch. https://techcrunch.com/2010/08/04/schmidt-data/.

 Senft, Theresa M. 2013.
 ‘Microcelebrity and the Branded Self’.
 Pp. 346–54 in A Companion to New Media Dynamics, edited by J. Hartley, J. Burgess, and A. Bruns.
 Oxford, UK: Wiley-Blackwell.